open-telemetry/semantic-conventions/docs/resource/README.md

 **[1]:** MUST be the same for all instances of horizontally scaled services.
 If the value was not specified, SDKs MUST fallback to `unknown_service:` concatenated with [`process.executable.name`](process.md), e.g. `unknown_service:bash`.
 If `process.executable.name` is not available, the value MUST be set to `unknown_service`.

-**[2]:** When possible, service detector component MAY use language/platform-specific capabilities to determine application version and populate `service.version` automatically.
+**[2]:** When possible, SDKs MAY use language/platform-specific capabilities to determine application version and populate `service.version` automatically.

 If `service.version` is provided explicitly it MUST take priority over the version determined automatically.